yousefalm1/CelebGems/README.md

 2. Celebrities and Influencers: CelebMarket also offers a platform for celebrities and influencers interested in monetizing their personal brand and engaging with their fan base.
 By joining CelebMarket, celebrities can create dedicated profiles to showcase their personal items for sale, share stories, and connect with fans globally.
 Whether you're a musician, actor, athlete, social media influencer, or public figure, CelebMarket provides a convenient and secure platform to leverage your influence and generate revenue by selling directly to your fans.

+# Design

+- The design for this site was

+---

+# Wire Frames

 ### User Stories

 ## User (Shopper)